wmo-im/wis2box/docs/source/user/setup.rst

 .. note::

-   You can edit the environment variables ``WIS2BOX_BASEMAP_URL`` and ``WIS2BOX_BASEMAP_ATTRIBUTION`` in ``wis2box.env`` to customize the base-map URL and attribution that will be used in the wis2box front-ends.
+   You can edit the environment variables ``WIS2BOX_BASEMAP_URL`` and ``WIS2BOX_BASEMAP_ATTRIBUTION`` in ``wis2box.env`` to customize the base-map URL and attribution that will be used in the wis2box frontends.

 Starting wis2box
 ----------------